This is how we build mills

 The built-in granite millstones have an extremely long service life: after often decades of activity, granite millstones can be reworked by us and can then be regarded as completely new.

-The MT 5 ED, MT 12 and MT 18 grain mills
+of the grain mills MT 5 ED, MT 12 and MT 18

-- This, together with the millstones, is the most important part of the mill
+- The stainless steel thread, together with the grinding stones, is the most important part of the mill

 - Guaranteed finest flour for decades